Dreyfus affair: Conduct of the trial

 Alfred Dreyfus was in no way aware of what was happening thousands of kilometres from him.
 Neither was he aware of the schemes hatched to guarantee that he could never return, or the commitment of countless men and women to his cause.
 The prison administration filtered information deemed confidential.
 At the end of 1898, he learned with astonishment the actual size of the affair, about which he knew nothing: the accusation by his brother against Esterhazy, the acquittal of the traitor, Henry's confession and suicide, and the reading of the record of investigations of the Supreme Court, which he received two months after its publication.
-On 5 June 1899, Alfred Dreyfus was notified of the decision of the Supreme Court on the judgement of 1894.
+On 5 June 1899, Alfred Dreyfus was notified of the decision of the Supreme Court on the judgment of 1894.
 On 9 June 1899, he left Devil's Island, heading to France, but locked in a cabin as if guilty, even though he no longer was.
 He disembarked on 30 June 1899 in Port Haliguen on the Quiberon peninsula in the greatest secrecy, "a clandestine and nocturnal return".
 After five years of imprisonment, he was on his native soil, but he was immediately locked up from 1 July 1899 in the military prison in Rennes.
 He was remanded on 7 August 1899 before the military court of the Breton capital.

 General Mercier, champion of the anti-Dreyfusards, intervened constantly in the press to confirm the accuracy of the first judgement: Dreyfus was surely guilty.
 Immediately, however, dissent emerged in the defence of Dreyfus.
 His two lawyers actually had opposing strategies.
 Demange wanted to stand on the defensive and just get the acquittal of Dreyfus.
 Labori, a brilliant lawyer who was just 35 years old, wanted to take the offensive, to aim higher and defeat and publicly humiliate the General Staff.
 Mathieu Dreyfus imagined a complementarity between the two lawyers.
 The conduct of the trial revealed the disunity that served the prosecution with a defence so impaired.